Pol-Buitrago/SynthAVSR/README.md

-# SynthAVSR (Audiovisual Speech Recognition with Synthetic Data) 🎤🧑‍💻🌍
+# SynthAVSR (Audiovisual Speech Recognition with Synthetic Data) 🎤🤖🌍
 [Link to Paper - Coming Soon! 📄]

 ## Introduction
 SynthAVSR is an advanced framework for Audiovisual Speech Recognition (AVSR) that leverages synthetic data to bridge the gap in AVSR technology.
-Building upon **AV-HuBERT**, a self-supervised framework, this project aims to push the boundaries of AVSR by focusing on Spanish and Catalan languages.
+Building upon **AV-HuBERT**, a self-supervised framework, this project aims to push the boundaries of AVSR by focusing on Spanish🇪🇸 and Catalan languages.
 It uses a novel approach to generate synthetic audiovisual data for training, with the goal of achieving state-of-the-art performance in lip-reading, ASR, and audiovisual speech recognition.

 ## Citation
 If you find SynthAVSR useful for your research, please cite our upcoming publication (details to be added here soon).